-When used for an extended period, this medication may not work as well and may require different dosing.
+When this medication is used for a long time, it may not work as well.
 Talk with your doctor if this medication stops working well.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-A serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to other benzodiazepines (such as diazepam, lorazepam); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, lung/breathing problems (e.g., COPD, sleep apnea), blood disorder (porphyria), drug or alcohol abuse.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, lung/breathing problems (such as COPD, sleep apnea), blood disorder (porphyria), drug or alcohol abuse.

 This drug may make you dizzy or drowsy or blur your vision.
 Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.
-Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
+Do not drive, use machinery, or do anything that needs alertness or clear vision until you can do it safely.
 Avoid alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).

 Older adults may be more sensitive to the side effects of this drug, especially drowsiness.
 Drowsiness can increase the risk of falling.

-This product can affect the results of certain lab tests, possibly causing false test results.
+This medication may interfere with certain lab tests, possibly causing false test results.
 Make sure lab personnel and all your doctors know you use this drug.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
-Otherwise, call a poison control center or emergency room immediately.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: severe drowsiness, slowed/reduced reflexes, slowed breathing, fainting, loss of consciousness.

 Do not share this medication with others.
-It is against the law.
+Sharing it is against the law.

-If this drug is used for an extended period of time, laboratory and/or medical tests (e.g., liver function tests, complete blood count) may be done while you are taking this medication.
+If this drug is used for an extended period of time, lab and/or medical tests (such as liver function, complete blood count) may be done while you are taking this medication.
 Keep all medical and lab appointments.
 Consult your doctor for more details.

 If you miss a dose, use it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Use your next dose at the regular time.
 Do not double the dose to catch up.

-Store at room temperature between 59 and 86 degrees F (15-30 degrees C) away from light and moisture.
+Store at room temperature away from light and moisture.
 Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.